Finite Volume Analysis of the Poisson Problem via a Reduced Discontinuous Galerkin Space: Introduction

+Subsequently, theoretical research diverged.
+While unified frameworks like the gradient discretisation method \cite{droniou2018gdm} solidified the analysis for low-order schemes on general meshes, the pursuit of high-order accuracy increasingly converged towards DG methods.
+However, despite their rigorous variational foundation, DG methods typically incur high computational costs due to the large number of coupled degrees of freedom.

-The main goal of this paper is to apply the reduced DG space introduced in \cite{hou2024rdg} to formulate and analyze a finite volume scheme for the Poisson model problem.
-Specifically, we adopt the RDG space as the trial space and the piecewise constant space as the test space, leading to a Petrov-Galerkin formulation within the symmetric interior penalty DG framework.
-We establish approximation properties, derive error estimates, and validate the method through numerical experiments.
-The proposed method achieves optimal-order convergence in the DG energy norm and suboptimal-order convergence in the \(L^2\) norm, as confirmed by numerical tests in one and two dimensions with Dirichlet and periodic boundary conditions.
+In this paper, we address this challenge by formulating the cell-centered finite volume scheme as a variational Petrov-Galerkin method to analyze its convergence properties for the Poisson model problem on rectangular grids.
+Specifically, we utilize the reduced discontinuous Galerkin (RDG) space introduced in \cite{hou2024rdg} as the trial space, while retaining the piecewise constant space as the test space.
+This formulation constitutes a high-order FVM.
+We rigorously prove that, on uniform meshes, this variational formulation is mathematically equivalent to the classical cell-centered FVM.
+This equivalence allows us to leverage the theories of DG methods to derive optimal error estimates in the DG energy norm and suboptimal error estimates in the \(L^2\) norm.
+Validated by numerical tests, this work provides a rigorous theoretical foundation for high-order FVMs on structured grids.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:notation}, we introduce the notations, definitions, and preliminaries.
 Section~\ref{sec:reconstructionspace} recalls the RDG space and its approximation properties.
-Section~\ref{sec:error_estimate} presents the proposed finite volume scheme for the Poisson problem, together with rigorous error estimates in the DG energy norm and \(L^2\)-norm.
+Section~\ref{sec:error_estimate} presents the proposed finite volume scheme for the Poisson problem, together with rigorous error estimates in the DG energy norm and \(L^2\) norm.
 Section~\ref{sec:numericalresults} reports numerical experiments that validate the theoretical findings.
 Finally, Section~\ref{sec:conclusion} concludes the paper with remarks and perspectives.